Zoriannn/HealthMe/README.md

 ### Cover Image <a id = "cover_img"></a>

 ## 🎉 Acknowledgments <a id = "acknowledgments"></a>
-- GrowthCharger organising committees
+- GrowthCharger organising committee
-- Maschain, and the teams
+- Maschain, and the team
-- Sui, and the teams
+- Sui, and the team
-- Blockchain for Good, and the teams
+- Blockchain for Good, and the team